5733d9e2be6485d52ffa08870cabdee0/sandbox/integration-tests/manager-integration-tests/manager-integration-tests-v1/README.md

 <bridge.client.secret>N5TW1EfuIcQsplRsLXJ1aE3DZZMPN5ZH</bridge.client.secret>
 ```

-You can update the parameters needs to configure in `integration-tests/manager-integration-tests/pom.xml` or via the maven command.
+You can update the parameters needs to configure in `integration-tests/manager-integration-tests/manager-integration-tests-v1/pom.xml` or via the maven command.

 ### Performance testing

+TO-DO: this section is a copy from v1 until a real performance tests are created for v2.

 In order to be able to run the [performance tests scenarios](src/test/resources/performance-features) locally you will need to have the following installed on your machine: